Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 # A step by step guide on how to reduce costs for an RDS instance
 Some obvious and some lesser-known cost savings for AWS RDS and the order in which to apply them are discussed.
 Some cost savings come with deliberate tradeoffs and depend on the context in which the RDS instance operates.
-To make it more concrete these careful considerations are applied on a real life use case; A MySQL RDS instance.
+These careful considerations are applied on a real life use case; A MySQL RDS instance.

 Finally, an overview of all the cost savings is presented for the MySQL RDS instance.